UberGuidoZ/Flipper/NFC/ReadMe.md

-Fun files are use things or things I'm playing with.<br>
+Fun files are thing I use or things I'm playing with.<br>
 Includes some basic/crude NFC documentation in the ReadMe.

 `mf_classic_dict` is an upgraded NFC keys dictionary that almosyt triples the available keys.<br>